wjabbour/guardian-web-client/README.md

 VSCode is basically an advanced text editor.
 It makes viewing and updating the source code much easier.
 Go [here](https://code.visualstudio.com/download) to download VSCode.

-### Node

-Node is a JavaScript runtime and also includes the package manager `npm`. `npm` is used to install all of the packages needed to run the site.

-Follow [these instructions](https://nodejs.org/en/download/package-manager) to install Node for your operating system.

-### Terraform

-Terraform is a tool that takes care of deploying the resources to AWS that make the site functional, e.g. the database.

-Download the appropriate binary [here](https://developer.hashicorp.com/terraform/install) (if you have 32-bit Windows you should use `386`, if you have 64-bit Windows you should use `AMD64`).

-Once downloaded, unzip the compressed file, and move the Terraform binary (file ending with `.exe` extension) to your `C:\Apps\Terraform` folder (you may need to create this folder).

-Once that is complete, you will need to update your PATH environment variable (this tells Windows where binaries are found on your operation system).

-Check out [this StackOverflow post](https://stackoverflow.com/questions/1618280/where-can-i-set-path-to-make-exe-on-windows) for more information.

 ### git

 git is a version control system.
 You will use this to save changes that you make to the website configurations.
 Go [here](https://git-scm.com/download/win) to download the appropriate version of git for your operating system (be sure to choose correctly between 32-bit and 64-bit).

 ### GitHub

 The code is deployed on GitHub.
 You must download and install git to interact with GitHub.
 Go to github.com and create an account or sign in.
-The code is available [here](https://github.com/wjabbour/stivers).
+The code is available [here](https://github.com/wjabbour/guardian-web-client).

 First, in your shell, navigate to where you want this code to be stored on your file system.
-You will be going here whenever you want to run commands to deploy the site so make sure its convenient.
+You will need to navigate to this directory whenever you want to interact with the repository, so make sure it's convenient.
 Personally, I create a folder named `source` and put it directly under my user folder.
-So the path to the codebase ends up being `C/Users/wjabbour/source/stivers`.
+So the path to the codebase ends up being `C/Users/wjabbour/source/guardian-web-client`.

 So in that case, I first navigate to the `source` directory.

-Type `git clone https://github.com/wjabbour/stivers.git`.
-Now `cd` into the `stivers` directory so that you're ready to run subsequent commands.
+Type `git clone https://github.com/wjabbour/guardian-web-client.git`.
+Now `cd` into the `guardian-web-client` directory so that you're ready to run subsequent commands.
 Done!

-### AWS CLI v2

-The AWS CLI is used to manage credentials that will be used by Terraform to interact with AWS.
-[This page](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) has instructions for setting up AWS CLI v2.

-The AWS access key and secret key will need to be securely shared with you.

-With the cli installed, run the command `aws configure`.
-For "AWS Access Key ID" enter the AWS access key.
-For "AWS Secret Access Key" enter the secret key.
-For "Default region name" enter `us-east-1`.
-For "Default output format" enter `json`.
-Your local AWS profile has now been created.

 ### Ready To Go?